WICG/turtledove/TERN.md

 }
 ```

-`.writeAdvertisementData(input)` should return `true` if the browser accepts this JSON object and
+`.writeAdvertisementData(input)` should provide the browser a value of  `true` if the browser accepts
-`false` otherwise.
-There may be instances where the user is willing to accept a first-party cookie
+this JSON object and `false` otherwise.
+There may be instances where the user is willing to accept a
-from the advertiser but rejects advertising.
-Receiving this feedback will allow advertisers and
+first-party cookie from the advertiser but rejects advertising.
+The browser can report back whether it
+accepted advertising from this advertiser through the [Aggregate Reporting API](https://github.com/csharrison/aggregate-reporting-api).
-DSPs to track metrics on trackability.
+Receiving this feedback in an aggregate report will allow advertisers and DSPs to track metrics on trackability.
+Advertisers frequently require some high-level metrics on how many of their users are reachable in order
+to plan for budgeting and the like.

 This JSON object is significantly more complex than what is required in the `.joinInterestGroup()` call
 in TURTLEDOVE, but it is not without cause.
 We list the reasons for each object below.
 However,